We are proud to have a great Board of Directors at NACF

 Front row: Mark Buley and Intern Josh Stirrat.
 Back row: Patti Hurd, Tracey Nooner, Renee’ Nanez, Cherrise Miller and Chris Byerly.

-Mark Buley, Rural Frederic Area; Vice Chair
+Mark Buley, Rural Frederic Area; Treasurer

 Mark has lived north of Frederic since 1978, with his wife, Nancy, living on the Polk County side of the line while working on the Burnett County side.
 Retired from Johnson Lumber Company, he is pursuing a second avocation as a furniture maker.
 Mark is also a board member of Frederic Arts.